cosmos/cosmos-sdk/docs/run-node/README.md

   order: 5
 -->

-# Interfaces
+# Running a Node

-This repository contains documentation on interfaces for Cosmos SDK applications.
+This folder contains documentation on how to run a node and interact with it.

 1. [Setting up the keyring](./keyring.md)
 2. [Running a Node](./run-node.md)